15 Best CMS For Ecommerce in 2026: What a CMS Is and How to Choose One

 • To run a successful ecommerce store, install extensions for customer communication for up to $130 per year, SEO optimization for up to $145 per year, and security for about $200 per year.

-• Hire a WooCommerce developer to enhance a website further; the platform requires more skilled developers for serious store customizations.
+• Hire a WooCommerce developer to enhance a website further; the platform requires more technical expertise for serious store customizations.

 Conclusion

 If you already have a working website on WordPress but want to turn it into an ecommerce website, installing WooCommerce is for you.
-It is much easier than migrating a website from one CMS to another.
+It is much easier than migrating a website to an ecommerce CMS platform.
 At the same time, there will be a limit to the company’s growth, and you will most likely have to switch to an ecommerce platform or pay more money for developers.

 11. Joomla